LIVE TODAYSRHvsRCBDream11 Tips โ†’

 3. The Injury Curse

 RCB have been historically unlucky with injuries to key players at crucial moments.
-If Siraj's shoulder niggles up or Hazlewood's back flares (as it did in the 2025 Border-Gavaskar Trophy), their bowling attack reverts to "good but not great."
+If Hazlewood's back flares (as it did in the 2025 Border-Gavaskar Trophy) or Yash Dayal has an off-patch, their bowling attack reverts to "good but not great" without a reliable third seam option.

 The Verdict